 '''

 cattr -h

 Example 1:

 cattr -h

 Usage:

 cattr [--help] OPERATION [ARG]...

 Commands:

-exists check for the existence of an attribute
+check for the existence of an attribute

+exists

+get

 print the value of an attribute

+print a list of attribute values

 list

-print a list of attribute values
+set the value of an attribute

 set

-set the value of an attribute

 delete the value of an attribute

 unset

 For more detailed help, use 'cattr OPERATION --help'.

 You have new mail in /var/mail/root

 Example 2:

 cattr get -h

 Usage:

 cattr get [OPTION]...
 KEY

 Options:

 --debug

 enable debugging output

-'''

-'''
+--default=DEFAULT

 print DEFAULT if no value is found

---default=DEFAULT
+search multiple levels for a value

 --cascade

-search multiple levels for a value

 -h, --help

 print usage and exit

 -N, --node=NODE

 print attribute for NODE

 --no-cascade

 search only one level for the value

 -S, --self

 print attribute for the current node

 Details:

 If the attribute is unset (has no value) and the --default option is

 specified, the value given as DEFAULT will be echoed back as output.

 This

 can reduce scripting conditionals.

 Similarly, the --cascade option will cause a search to occur from most

+'''

 to least specific: node, global, default.
 The first value found is

+'''

 printed. --cascade is on by default.

 Examples:

 Get the global value of redundant_mgmt_network:

 % cattr get redundant_mgmt_network

+quots

-Get the value of redundant_mgmt_network attached to rllead:
+Get the value of redundant_mgmt_network attached to r1lead:

-% cattr get --node rllead redundant_mgmt_network1
+% cattr get --node r1lead redundant_mgmt_network1

+Very are used if a new of the level store to ensure attributes in the following to the fol

 '''